 If illegal business practices or other wrongful acts harmed you and others, call our offices to review class action lawsuit topics like if you can be the lead plaintiff in a class action lawsuit.

-What is Notice in a Class Action Case?
+What is noticed in a Class Action Case?

 Once a class has been certified and formed, plaintiffs’ counsel must make reasonable efforts and attempts to

-1) identify all members of said class and
+1) identify all members of the said class and

 2) notify them of the ongoing case.